compulim/iter-fest/README.md

 ### Producer-consumer queue

 `PushAsyncIterableIterator` is a simple push-based producer-consumer queue and designed to decouple the flow between a producer and consumer.
 The producer can push a new job at anytime.
-The consumer can pull a job at its own convenience.
+The consumer can pull a job at its own convenience via for-loop.

-Compare to pull-based queue, a push-based queue is easier to use.
+Compare to pull-based queue, a push-based queue is very easy to use.
 However, pull-based queue offers better flow control as it will produce a job only if there is a consumer ready to consume.

 For a full-featured producer-consumer queue that supports flow control, use `ReadableStream` instead.